umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 To make the process of verifying and updating the documentation for Umbraco 9 as transparent and inclusive as possible, we're maintaining a set of lists of the sections and articles that needs to be worked on.

-Following the links below you will find lists for each of the main section in the Umbraco Documentation.
+Following the links below, you will find lists for each of the main sections in the Umbraco Documentation.

 * [Getting Started](https://docs.google.com/spreadsheets/d/1SBMsjreht5rMnHysADmYMcjHFWLcAl9LzFbsSIZNxys/edit?usp=sharing)
 * [Implementation](https://docs.google.com/spreadsheets/d/1r5zfT5D5N4kbZjq6YubAZLu7eXjERJh2JsALfXujuQk/edit?usp=sharing)